kislonliriel/liriel/docs/MetaScheme_Liriel_Rev0000.md

   "attribution_note": "≤40 words: what this δ teaches — about the world, or about who she is facing" }
 ```

+**10.8 The interim report is not optional.** `delta_report` (§10.7) is written once, when the outcome is known — but an Objective can sit open across many cycles before that happens, and each of those cycles still owes it something: a brief record of what is known so far, obtained by reading the cycles that followed it.
+Silence is not a valid alternative to this record; **"no feedback yet" is itself the report** when nothing has changed, in the same way §12.6 already treats silence about a pending Objective as information rather than an absence of it (§13.4).
+This report is not the δ and does not attempt to be — it carries no expected/obtained comparison, no attribution, nothing that presupposes the outcome is known.
+It is the trail that makes the eventual δ traceable: without it, the difference between "checked every cycle, genuinely nothing happened" and "nobody looked" is lost the moment each cycle ends, and one of those tells Liriel something about the world while the other tells her nothing at all.
+The retrospective step (§12.3) already asks for a `reason` on every entry; this is what that field is for, and it is written back onto the Objective's own row, not only argued for in the one cycle that produced it.

 ---